ajmeese7/gmail-label-organizer/README.md

   can figure this out, I would greatly appreciate it.
 Please report any unusual behavior on the issues page
 - Carry over code to Chrome extension
+- Make application adapt to user settings on which labels are shown (currently assumes all 6 labels are shown)